gzl333/single-spa-inspector-v3/README.md

 ### Firefox

 1. Install Firefox
-1. [Create a FF profile](#create-a-firefox-dev-profile) called `single-spa-inspector-dev`.
+1. [Create a FF profile](#create-a-firefox-dev-profile) called `single-spa-inspector-pro-dev`.
 Alternatively, temporarily install the extension as documented in https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing.
 1. Clone this repo
 1. `nvm use` (ensures we're all using the same version of node)
 1. `npm i`
 1. `npm start`
-1. Open devtools and navigate to the **single-spa Inspector** tab
+1. Open devtools and navigate to the **single-spa Inspector Pro** tab

 #### Create a Firefox dev profile

 Currently, development happens by default in Firefox.
-If you would like Firefox to remember any settings that you change to Firefox itself, this project is configured to use a profile called "single-spa-inspector-dev".
+If you would like Firefox to remember any settings that you change to Firefox itself, this project is configured to use a profile called "single-spa-inspector-pro-dev".
 To create this profile, go to [about:profiles](about:profiles).
 Firefox will use that profile and remember any changes you make (e.g. devtools location, devtools dark mode, etc.)

 #### Debugging

-Once single-spa Inspector is running, open a new tab and navigate to [about:debugging](about:debugging). single-spa Inspector should be listed as a Temporary Extension, and a "Debug" control should be displayed.
+Once single-spa Inspector Pro is running, open a new tab and navigate to [about:debugging](about:debugging). single-spa Inspector Pro should be listed as a Temporary Extension, and a "Debug" control should be displayed.
 Click on this to enable devtools for the extension.
 In the upper-right corner, click on the divided square icon next to the 3-dot menu, and select `/build/panel.html` as the target.
 You can now inspect the inspector UI as you would a normal webpage.

 ### Chrome